Amsterdam Airport Schiphol - NL Host Nation

 Due to Schiphol’s security regulations:

-• it is not possible to exempt international organisations from the short test which must be passed in order to obtain a Schiphol pass.
+• it is not possible to exempt international organisations from the short test that must be passed in order to obtain a Schiphol pass;

-• due to a Schiphol security measure aimed at limiting the number of versions of Schiphol passes, it is not possible to create a distinctively coloured Schiphol pass for international organisations.
+• in order to limit the number of versions of Schiphol passes, it is not possible to create a distinctively coloured Schiphol pass for international organisations and/or embassies.

-Study materials (in nine languages) for the Schiphol pass test can be found at: Study materials
+Study materials (in nine languages) for the test can be found at: Study materials.

-Persons entering or exiting the restricted section of the arrivals hall have to pass through a special staff entrance and not through any passengers’ entrance or exit.
+Persons entering or leaving the restricted section of the arrivals hall must use a dedicated staff entrance and not a passenger entrance or exit.

 12.2 VIP Lounge

-The following persons may use the VIP Lounge at the Ministry’s expense if they are coming to this country on a state, official or working visit:
+The following persons may use the VIP Lounge at the Ministry’s expense if they are coming to the Netherlands on a state, official or working visit:

 • heads of state and vice-presidents (only when replacing the head of state while paying a visit to the Dutch head of state);